 It is not unusual for the easement stewardship team to find encroachments along easement boundaries.
 In some cases, an encroachment by an abutter is also a third party violation of the easement.
 More often, the abutter’s encroachment is an activity permitted by the easement, such as a garden or foot path.
 For encroachments that are not easement violations, correcting the encroachment is a matter for the landowner and abutter to resolve.
 However, if the encroachment is not addressed, it may ripen into adverse possession.

-If you have questions about adverse possession and how it relates to your conservation easement, contact Reagan Bissonnette, Director of Easement Stewardship.
+If you have questions about adverse possession and how it relates to your conservation easement, contact Naomi Brattlof, Easement Stewardship Manager.